 Reed v.
 Scientific Games Corp.
 (W.D.
 Wash.
 2020-2022)

 Counsel for Scientific Games in putative class action challenging online social casino games as illegal gambling under Washington law.
-Parties have reached a settlement agreement that is awaiting court approval.
+Case settled favorably for Scientific Games.

 IGT v.
 Aristocrat Technologies (D. Nev.)